luca01-03/AnimeDataInsights/README.md

 # AnimeDataInsights

 AnimeDataInsights is a project aimed at extracting, processing, analysing, and visualising anime data to uncover insights into anime genres, studios, and viewer preferences.
-This project leverages data from the MyAnimeList.net API, processes it through various data processing techniques, and finally uses tableau for visualisation.
+This project gets it data from the MyAnimeList.net API, processes it through various data processing techniques, and finally uses tableau for visualisation.

 # Project Structure